SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

 1. Optionally, hover the mouse pointer over the component and click the ![filter](~/user-guide/images/DashboardsX_filter.png) icon.
 In the data pane on the right, any data feeds that cannot be added will become unavailable.
 Data feeds that are compatible will be marked with the following icon: ![available filters](~/user-guide/images/Available_Filters.png)

-1. Optionally, add groups to the timeline component<!--35638-->:
+1. Optionally, add groups to the timeline component, so that you can group items on the timeline based on one of the columns in your data feed<!--35638-->:

    1. Hover the mouse pointer over the component and click the ![Groups](~/user-guide/images/NewRD_Groups.png) icon.